-Always make sure to disclose your full medical history with your doctor before surgery or dental work, even if you think it's not relevant, so they know if they need to prescribe you antibiotics before or after dental work.
+Always make sure to share your full medical history with your doctor before surgery or dental work, even if you think it's not relevant, so they know if they need to prescribe antibiotics before or after dental work.

 Antibiotics for children

-Antibiotics are safe to give your children as long as you follow the instructions of your pediatric dentist and administer your child's antibiotics exactly as prescribed.
+Antibiotics are safe for children's dentistry as long as you follow your pediatric dentist's instructions and administer your child's antibiotics exactly as prescribed.
 Let's have a look at some of the general guidelines as stated by the American Academy of Pediatric Dentistry.

 Facial swelling with infection

 For children with dental infections, antibiotics from the penicillin class are the most popular choice.